 The visit began on July 15 with a week or so of planning one-week teaching courses and special research for the times in between.
-Then the first course was held for eight prosthetists, plus "a couple of engineers and some doctors as observers", at the University of Strathelyde in Glas-
+Then the first course was held for eight prosthetists, plus "a couple of engineers and some doctors as observers", at the University of Strathclyde in Glasgow.

-The next week, Mr. Foort repeated the course for six other prosthetists (and some engineers and doctors) at the Dundee Limb-fitting Centre.
+The next week, Mr. Foort repeated the course for six other prosthetists (and some engineers and doctors) at the Dundee Limb fitting Centre the Dundee Limb-fitting Centre.